The Online Business of Torture

-Not all monkeys are the target of widespread online vitriol.
+Not all monkeys are the target of widespread vitriol.
 In fact, one species of monkey is overwhelmingly the subject of online ire: the crab-eating macaque2.

-There's nothing particularly extraordinary about the crab-eating macaque.
+At a glimpse, there's nothing particularly extraordinary about the crab-eating macaque.
 Weighing in between 6-20 lbs, covered in tawny-grey fur, and sporting long tails, they look exactly how you’d expect a monkey to look.
 They live together at the forest’s edge in matrilineal troops.
 Aside from humans, they are the most bountiful primate species on Earth.

-The response that these monkeys consistently elicit, however, is anything but ordinary.
+The response that these monkeys consistently elicit online, however, is anything but ordinary.
 Thousands of macaque videos populate platforms like Youtube and TikTok, and a great deal of them are flooded with comments wishing ill on the animals.
 Only channels with strict moderation or nonexistent viewership seem to bypass negative remarks from disgusted spectators.

 To some, this may not come as a shock.
 There will always be trolls looking to add their tasteless two cents to just about anything, after all.
 But it quickly becomes apparent that the frequency with which negative monkey comments occur (not to mention all the likes, hearts, and upvotes such comments accrue) that this is more than the edgy antics of a few rogue trolls.
 It’s a full-blown hatred, the kind that requires time to fester and mature.

 Objectively, there are a few logical reasons that explain why macaques, specifically, are so frequently the targets of some of the worst animal abuse the internet has to offer.